SpeedRunTools/twitchsrlirc/README.md

 devoted to making cool tools for the Speedrunning Community.
 Come check us out.

 ## TODO / Future
-- I'd like to make it so you can easily toggle between TwitchTV chat and IRC.
 - Json decode http://twitchstatus.com/api/status?type=chat to determine if Twitch servers are usable or not.

 ## Shoutouts